apache/druid-website-src/CONTRIBUTING.md

 When submitting a pull request (PR), please use the following guidelines:

-- First verify your changes by running `bundle exec jekyll serve -w`.
+- First verify your changes by [building & running](README.md#building) this
-- For most webpage changes, please submit pull requests to this repository based off the "src" branch.
+- For most webpage changes, please submit pull requests to this repository
 - For any documentation changes (in the "docs" folder), please submit pull requests to the [main Druid repo](https://github.com/apache/druid-website-src).
 All Druid documentation is hosted under